-LATIN II: (one credit; grades 10-12): In Latin II, students learn more advanced grammatical forms and vocabulary with increased emphasis on translation and composition skills.
-Students will explore Greek and Roman myths through the reading of Edith Hamilton's Mythology and become better acquainted with the history and culture of the Romans by means of translations, research, and projects.
+LATIN II: (one credit; grades 9 -12): In Latin II, students learn more advanced grammatical forms and vocabulary as translation and composition skills continue to be honed.
+Students will explore, in more depth, Greek and Roman myths through the reading of Edith Hamilton's Mythology and become better acquainted with the history and culture of the Romans by means of translations, research, projects, and enrichment activities.